 SPEARS, JACQUELINE, Interim Associate Dean for Academic and Research Programs, Olathe.
 BS 1969, MS 1972, PhD 1988, Kansas State University.
 Research interest: contextual issues in education, focus on gender, rurality and ethnicity.

-TIEMEYER, PHIL, Assistant Professor in History.
+TIEMEYER, PHIL, Associate Professor in History.
 PhD 2007, University of Texas at Austin.
-Research interests: US Gender History, History of Sexuality, US Social History and US Foreign Relations.
+Research interests: US gender history, history os Sexuality, US social history and US foreign relations.

 TOLAR, MARY H., Director & Assistant Professor of School of Leadership Studies.
 BA Kansas State University, M.Litt Oxford Univerisity, Ed.D Kansas State University.
 Research interests focus on the art and practice of civic leadership development, women’s pathways to public service leadership, and undergraduate leadership development through applied learning.

-VELLENGA, JENNIFER, Assistant Professor and Program Director, School of Music, Theater, Dancce.
+VELLENGA, JENNIFER, Associate Professor and Program Director, School of Music, Theater, Dancce.
 MFA, Ohio University, Directing; BFA, University of Miami, Acting; BFA.

 WHEATLEY, ALISON E., Associate Professor of English, Assistant Dean of Arts and Sciences.
 AB 1974, Barnard College; MA 1980, PhD 1994, University of Virginia.

-YELICH BINIECKI, SUSAN, Assistant Professor of Educational Leadership.
+YELICH BINIECKI, SUSAN, Associate Professor of Educational Leadership.
 Research Interests: International Adult Education and Adult Learning.